 Up in these highlands, the Ethiopians of Harar and the surrounding area love to chew Khat (pronounced “chat” and also spelt Qat).
 Khat is basically locally grown leaves that you chew all day long.
-It also happens in Somaliland as fellow blogger Johnny Ward noted on his trip there.
 It’s easy and cheap to come by Khat on street corners, markets and by asking the locals.

 Does it get you high?
 Maybe, though I only had a small bit of it.
 The taste of it will linger forever though, as it helped me through the horrendous bus journeys and was the only taste in my mouth around the hyena feeding time (which is why you should read number 8 below…).

 Another thing you should do in Harar is chill out and have a beer or wine.
 I loved the range of Ethiopian beer and if you wander into the local bars you will be the only foreigner about and will be able to chat away to the locals.
 Most beers are around 10-14 Birr so less than $1 US.
 The Ethiopian Red wine is slightly dearer, but well worth it.
 For beers in Harar, you got to try the local stuff – Harar Beer with a red and white label.

 You might have been on tuk tuks in Thailand and Cambodia, but here in Ethiopia the drivers are even crazier and the tuks tuks are all blue and white here in Harar.
 Worth a ride for the experience and it won’t stretch the wallet.
 You can bargain down the price too.